 Simple system level solutions such as cooling fans aren't practical for many applications but precise control can be designed into the oscillator integrated circuit (IC) itself to sense and compensate for ambient temperature changes.

-As noted in this article at Electronic Design, it's important for developers to understand that an oscillator's stability rating, typically characterized at 25 degrees C, does not represent the component's accuracy across the temperature range.
+As noted in this Electronic Design article, it's important for developers to understand that an oscillator's stability rating, typically characterized at 25 degrees C, does not represent the component's accuracy across the temperature range.
 The good news is that there are a variety of temperature compensation oscillators available.